 Lawn mowing height: Buffalograss should be maintained at 2 1/2 to 3 1/2 inches and mowed a couple times per week during peak growing season.

-Depending on your budget and level of dedication towards the task, you must choose the most suitable grass type to plant in your lawn.
+Depending on your budget and level of dedication toward the task, you must choose the most suitable grass type to plant in your lawn.
 Once you have chosen a grass type, visit your nearest box store and make an informed decision.

 Have additional questions about grass or lawn care?
 Go to our Cincinnati lawn care page for more ways to contact us.